Plasmacytoma

 Your pathologist may also perform a test called in situ hybridization (ISH) to determine which immunoglobulins are being produced by the abnormal plasma cells.
 As described above, these abnormal plasma cells in a plasmacytoma will produce only one type of immunoglobulin, for example, IgG kappa or IgG lambda.

 Sometimes, the abnormal immunoglobulins produced by the plasma cells in the plasmacytoma will build up in tissues.
 When this happens, it can create a substance called amyloid.
-In order to see amyloid, your pathologist may perform a special stain called Congo Red.
+To see amyloid, your pathologist may perform a special stain called Congo Red.
 Using this stain the amyloid looks red under normal light and apple green under a special light.